thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 ### Dynamic vs. Static

-Although the two implementations are fairly similar, one difference between them is that, in the inheritance model, the components are assembled statically.
+Although the two implementations are fairly similar, one difference between them is that in the inheritance model the components are assembled statically.
 The composition model, on the other hand, assembles the components dynamically.

 Ruby is not a compiled language and everything is evaluated at run-time, so claiming that anything is assembled statically may sound like nonsense.